Changes to Childcare Vouchers

-There will be changes to childcare vouchers from 6 April this year.
-Make sure to join a childcare voucher scheme before this date to offer your employees childcare vouchers as an attractive employee benefit.
+There will be changes to childcare vouchers from 4 October 2018.
+The government’s decision to close the childcare voucher scheme was announced in March 2018, and following a 6-month extension of the scheme, as of now the Childcare Voucher scheme is due to close to new entrants on 4 October.
+This means you need to make sure to join a childcare voucher scheme on or before this date to offer your employees childcare vouchers as an attractive employee benefit.

 Childcare vouchers are an employee benefit offered by employers to help with approved childcare costs, for example a staff nursery.
 Employees can take up to £55 a week of their wages as childcare vouchers, which they don’t pay tax or National Insurance on.
 Per year, this adds up to around £1,000 that each parent can save on childcare costs.
 For businesses – offering childcare vouchers instead of offering to cover childcare costs for your employees can save the company up to £402 per year per parent.